d4nld3v/shalom-ui/README.md

 ### Storybook

-Launch Storybook to explore and interact with your components:
+Launch Storybook to explore and interact with the design system components:

 ```bash
 npm run storybook
 ```

 Navigate to `http://localhost:6006/` to access Storybook.

-## License

 ## License